steakhal/fastreact.p4app/README.md

 ## Setup

-- only tested this on Windows 10 Pro.
+- only tested on Windows 10 Pro.

 ### Prerequisites
  - Windows 10